-Control options: Users can opt for a virtual machine image managed like a traditional database or a provider’s database as a service (DBaaS).
+Control options: Users can opt for a virtual machine image managed like a traditional database or a provider’s DBaaS.

 Database technology: SQL databases are difficult to scale but very common.
 NoSQL databases scale more easily but do not work with some applications.

-Security: Most cloud database providers encrypt data and provide other security measures; organizations should research their options.
+Security: Most cloud database providers encrypt data and provide other security measure.

-Maintenance: When using a virtual machine image, one should ensure that IT staffers can maintain the underlying infrastructure.
+Maintenance: When using a virtual machine image, IT staffers should understand how to maintain the underlying infrastructure.